Frederick II, Holy Roman Emperor: Conflict with Innocent IV and the Council of Lyons

-A new pope, Innocent IV, was elected on 25 June 1243.
-He was a member of a noble Imperial family and had some relatives in Frederick's camp, so the Emperor was initially happy with his election.
-Innocent, however, was to become his fiercest enemy who, with his legal background from Bologna, showed himself to be a fanatical enemy of the Hohenstaufen.
-Negotiations began in the summer of 1243, but the situation changed as Viterbo rebelled, instigated by the intriguing local cardinal Ranieri Capocci.
+Negotiations for a settlement with Innocent IV began in the summer of 1243, but relations quickly deteriorated when Viterbo rebelled, instigated by the intriguing anti-imperial local cardinal, Ranieri of Viterbo.
 Frederick could not afford to lose his main stronghold near Rome, so he besieged Viterbo.

-Innocent IV convinced the rebels to sign a peace but, after Frederick withdrew his garrison, Ranieri had them slaughtered on 13 November.
-Frederick was enraged but signed a peace treaty, which was soon broken.
-The new pope was opposed to Frederick.
-Together with many of the Cardinals, most of whom were newly appointed by himself, Innocent fled via Genoese galleys to Liguria, arriving on 7 July.
-His aim was to reach Lyon, where a new church council had been held since 24 June 1245.
+Innocent IV convinced the rebels to sign a peace and Frederick agreed to withdraw his garrison.
+But, as they withdrew, Ranieri incited the rebel forces of the city, and the imperial garrison was slaughtered on 13 November.
+Frederick was enraged but still signed a peace treaty, which was soon broken.
+The new pope now showed himself to be adamantly opposed to Frederick.
+Together with many of the Cardinals, most of whom were newly appointed by himself, Innocent fled via Genoese galleys to Liguria, arriving on 7 December 1244.
+His aim was to reach Lyon, where a he had called a new church council had for later the next year.